Monaco in the Eurovision Song Contest

 Monaco is the only country along with Morocco to have internally selected all of its participants.

 Monaco returned to the contest for three years from to but failed to qualify for the final on all three occasions.
 TMC then withdrew from the contest, stating that regional voting patterns in the contest have effectively given Monaco no chance of qualifying for the final.

+Participation

+Télé Monte-Carlo (TMC) was a full member of the European Broadcasting Union (EBU), thus eligible to participate in the Eurovision Song Contest.
+It participated in the contest representing Monaco since its in 1959 until 2006.
+Since 1 September 2023, TVMonaco became a member of Monaco Media Diffusion, a full member of the EBU, meaning that it has been, starting in 2024, eligible to participate in Eurovision events representing Monaco.